sdmccoy/videoTrans/README.md

   ```
   State:
   {"state":"Processing","progress":"30%"}
+  State:
+  {"state":"Processing","progress":"50%"}
   ```
   - The full transcription in JSON
   ```
   Full JSON:
   "accountId":"ecb2b9 ..........."
   ```
--  Your project directory will create a new directory called 'video-ouput' with the new JSON file saved with a unique video ID
+-  A new directory called 'video-ouput' will be generated with the new JSON file saved with a unique video ID file name in your root project directory.

 ## TODO's